-Microbial Results Highest # Pos itive in a Month ICL MCLG Violation Possible Source of Contamination Total Coliform Bacteria 0 1 0 No Naturally present in the environment Coliform are bacteria that are naturally present in the environment and are used to indicate that other, potentially harmful bacteria may be present.
+Microbial Results Highest # Pos- itive in a Month MCL MCLG Violation Possible Source of Contamination Total Coliform Bacteria 0 1 0 No Naturally present in the environment

+Coliform are bacteria that are naturally present in the environment and are used to indicate that other, potentially harmful bacteria may be present.
 Your water source is tested monthly and has been found to be free of these contaminants.

-Lead & Copper Date(s) Collected 90 th Percentile of Sample Action Level MCLG # of Sites sampled Ahove Exceed Action Level Possible Source of Contamination Lead (ppb) 2018 0.7 15 0 5 0 No Corrosion of household plumbing systems Copper (ppm) 2010 0.0744 1.3 1.3 No Corrosion of household plumbing systems
+Lead & Copper Date(s) Collected 90 th Percentile of Sample Action Level MCLG # of Sites sampled # of Sites Above Action Level Exceeds Action Level?
+Possible Source of Contamination Lead (ppb) 2018 0.7 15 0 5 0 No Corrosion of household plumbing systems Copper (ppm) 0.0744 1.3 1.3 No Corrosion of household plumbing systems